LLNL/shroud/docs/python.rst

 A list of wrapper variables that are passed to ``PyArg_ParseTupleAndKeywords``.
 Used with *parse_format*.

+post_declare
+^^^^^^^^^^^^

+Declaration of C++ variables after calling ``PyArg_ParseTupleAndKeywords``.
+Usually involves object constructors such as ``std::string`` or ``std::vector``.
+These declarations should not include ``goto fail``.
+This allows them to be created without a "jump to label 'fail' crosses initialization of" error.

+"It is possible to transfer into a block, but not in a way that bypasses declarations with initialization.
+A program that jumps from a point where a local variable with automatic storage duration is not in scope to a point where it is in scope is ill-formed unless the variable has POD type (3.9) and is declared without an initializer."

 post_parse
 ^^^^^^^^^^
 Statements to execute after the call to ``PyArg_ParseTupleAndKeywords``.